 - 1. Welcome and Introduction

 - 2. Video Scenario

 - 3. Small Group Debriefing

 - 4. Video Scenario Recap and Summation

-- 5. Follow up With Participants (optional)
+- 5. Followup With Participants (optional)

-The training session is composed of several video segments and several group activities as shown on the visual representation below.
+The training session is composed of several video segments and several group activities as shown on the visual representation on the next page.